F.4 Procedures for Resolving Complaints of Discrimination and Harassment

 I. Introduction

 The University of Southern Indiana (“University” or “USI”) embraces and celebrates the many differences that exist among the members of a dynamic, intellectual and inclusive community, and strives to maintain an environment that respects differences and provides a sense of belonging and inclusion for everyone.
 Any form of unlawful discrimination will not be tolerated.
-The University is prepared to take prompt action to prevent and correct behavior that violates this Policy and to remedy its effects.
+The University is prepared to take prompt action to prevent and correct behavior that violates the Equal Opportunity and Non-Discrimination Policy (F.3), Sexual Harassment Policy (F.1), Amorous Relationship Policy (F.2), and/or the Hazing Policy (F.55) and to remedy its effects.

-Any employee, student, campus visitor or person participating in a University activity, whether on or off campus, who has experienced or witnessed Discrimination and/or Harassment is encouraged to report the incident(s) promptly.
+Any employee, student, campus visitor or person participating in a University activity, whether on or off campus, who has experienced or witnessed Discrimination, Harassment and/or Hazing is encouraged to report the incident(s) promptly.
 Prompt reporting of complaints is vital to the University's ability to resolve the matter.

 The University has an obligation to respond to information of which it becomes aware, whether received directly or indirectly.
-That is, the University’s obligation may be triggered by a direct disclosure by those who have experienced potential Discrimination or Harassment or by gaining indirect knowledge of such information.
-For this reason, the University may initiate an investigation of circumstances that involve potential Discrimination and/or Harassment even where no complaint, formal or informal, has been filed.
+That is, the University’s obligation may be triggered by a direct disclosure by those who have experienced potential Discrimination, Harassment and/or Hazing or by gaining indirect knowledge of such information.
+For this reason, the University may initiate an investigation of circumstances that involve potential Discrimination, Harassment, and/or Hazing even where no complaint, formal or informal, has been filed.
 In those circumstances, the University may elect to investigate and, if warranted, impose disciplinary sanctions pursuant to these or other established University procedures.

 A Complainant may elect to invoke either the Informal or Formal Resolution Process.
 If the Complainant finds that initial informal efforts are unsatisfactory, the Complainant may then seek formal resolution.
 A Complainant is not required to proceed with informal resolution before seeking formal resolution.